alfinm01/loofow/readme.md

 ## Run server

-Using XAMPP, run Apache (and MySQL) from XAMPP control panel or
+- Using XAMPP, run Apache and MySQL from XAMPP control panel thus run on **localhost/loofow/public**
+- or using php artisan:

 ``` bash
 # serve at default localhost:8000